Ellineo3/Ellineo3/README.md

 - 👋 Hi, I’m  Eneo
 - 👀 I’m interested in ...
-People, expanded consciousness (drugs),
 - 🌱 I’m currently learning ...a lot
-- 💞️ I’m looking to collaborate on ...
-Getting high and getting laid
+- 💞️ I’m looking to collaborate on ..

-- 📫 How to reach me ...9729149988
+- 📫 How to reach me ..

 <!---
 Ellineo3/Ellineo3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.